-It is thought to have been the site of a Saxon noble’s manor house and its proximity to Conecaster may have been significant.
+It is thought to have been the site of a Saxon noble’s manor house and its proximity to Conecaster (Chester-le-Street) may have been significant.
 Little Lumley stayed in the hands of the Lumleys for many centuries but Great Lumley owners included the Latons, Tylliols, Moresbys, Colvylles, Knivitts and Musgraves.

-In 1686 Great Lumley became the home of Duck’s Hospital built by John Duck, a mayor of Durham City, known as Durham’s Dick Whittington.
-It was a kind of almshouse built for the relief of the poor.
+In 1686 Great Lumley became the home of Duck’s Hospital built by John Duck of West Rainton, a mayor of Durham City, known as Durham’s Dick Whittington.
+The hospital was a kind of almshouse built for the relief of the poor.
 Duck’s Great Lumley estate passed to his wife, Dame Anne Duck, and included fisheries and mills.
 From Dame Duck it passed to Wharton, then James Nicholson, of Rainton, who died in 1727.

 The Nicholson’s estate passed to three daughters including Jane, who married an Earl of Strathmore, and Anne, who married Patrick Lyon.
 They were distant ancestors of the present Royal family and through them the land passed to John, Lord Glamis, who became the 9th Earl of Strathmore.

 Sadly the hospital was demolished in the 1950s and 60s.
 Nearby Lumley Thicks refers to a thicket and to the north is the wooded valley of the Lumley Park Burn, beyond which lies Bournmoor and the extensive grounds of Lambton Park.

 Coal mining had a long history in the Great Lumley area, dating from at least as early as 1776, when two pits were sunk at Lumley Park, but pits of significance seem to have already existed there by the 1600s.
 By 1791 there were five pits increasing to nine by 1841.
 Many of the pits at Lumley Colliery were simply known by numbers, with the Lumley 2nd pit dating to the 1770s and the 5th pit to the 1790s with others following in the nineteenth century.